LACMIP/emu/docs/_documentation/catalogue.md

     - *Fig*: Enter the plate and figure number(s) separated by a colon.
 For example: "pl.
 1: fig. 1-3".
 If a specimen is figured on multiple plates, separate these entries with a semicolon.
 For example, "pl.
 1: fig. 1-5; pl.
 4: fig. 3b, 3c".
 If the figure is unnumbered, enter "fig. unnumbered".
 If the specimen is unfigured, enter "unfigured".
     - *Type*: Indicate what kind of type the specimen is according to the publication.
 For specimens cited in theses, dissertations, and historic manuscripts, enter "Unpublished".

-{% include figure image_path="/assets/images/catalogue_IPpublications.png" alt="screenshot of the IP Publications field in the catalogue module" caption="Publications that reference LACMIP specimens by catalog or type number must be chronologically documented in the *IP Publications* table." %}
+{% include figure image_path="/assets/images/catalogue_IPpublications.png" alt="screenshot of the IP Publications field in the catalogue module" caption="Publications that reference LACMIP specimens by catalog or type number must be chronologically documented in the *IP Publications* table, starting with the original publication in Row 1.
+If needed, click and drag to reorganize the rows in the table." %}

 Original Nature
 : A controlled vocabulary recording the kind of fossil present.
 It is possible to record more than one value (one per row) per catalog record, e.g. if you have a specimen lot that includes the body fossil as well as a cast or latex peel associated with it.
 Vocabulary includes: